junior-geek04/Guess-the-Number-/README.md

 # Guess-the-Number-
-The purpose of the game is to find the random generated number i minimum number of guesses.
+The purpose of the game is to find the random generated number in minimum number of guesses.